 Rosalyn Tureck was actively performing, teaching and writing until shortly before her death.
-In her last months she completed book-length essays and analyses on The Goldberg Variations and The Performance of Bach, the latter being a revised and expanded version of her three-volume essay Introduction to the Performance of Bach (Oxford 1960), as well as her autobiography.
-Unpublished in print, excerpts from these documents will be posted on this website.
+In her last months she completed book-length essays and analyses on The Goldberg Variations and The Performance of Bach, the latter being a revised and expanded version of her three-volume essay Introduction to the Performance of Bach (Oxford 1960).
+She also wrote an autobiography detailing her extraordinary career, Rosalyn Tureck: A Life with Bach, which was published posthumously (Pendragon Press 2019).

 The artistry of Rosalyn Tureck lives through her many recordings published by VAI, DGG, EMI, BBC, and Sony; and videos of live concerts, published by VAI, as well as her Institute and website.